 Many RAS operate in environments that are unstructured and unpredictable to some level.
 Designing predictable safety into the behaviour of RAS where unknown events can take place requires a different approach.
 The way RAS can learn presents further assurance challenges.
 Beyond recording events, RAS may infer derived knowledge such as predicting the behaviour of others.
 Learning may also extend to the underlying logic of the decision making process on how the RAS should act next.
 In both cases, this learning should be assured to be correct by some means and to some level of acceptable risk.

 Linked to this is the nature of the RAS interaction with the human operator and where decision responsibility lies.
 Operators make poor decisions when a RAS unexpectedly hands over control, unless they have maintained a thorough situational awareness.
-Operators with poor situational awareness who do not trust a RAS may override it leading to catastrophic failure.
+Operators with poor situational awareness who do not trust a robot or RAS may override it leading to catastrophic failure.

 Safe operation of connected RAS requires they cannot be accessed illicitly.
 Embedding cybersecurity into RAS is a topic in its infancy, alongside use of distributed ledger methods for guaranteed records of RAS transactions.
 Similarly, safe and correct decision making is based on a code of human, ethical and moral factors – should RAS be allowed to practice deception, or override a human?
 For RAS to behave appropriately these have to be captured and condensed into guidelines that are coded in to the RAS design.
 Monitoring and developing these ethical guidelines as RAS capabilities evolve is an important activity.

 The public must trust their RAS if they are to be adopted.
-Apart from observing them reliably performing tasks always, this also requires public support and contribution in developing the ethical frameworks that underpin RAS behaviour.
+Apart from observing them reliably performing tasks always, this also requires public support and contribution in developing the ethical frameworks that underpin robot and autonomous system behaviour.
 People already anthropomorphise their robots, indicating public trust is possible.
 Fears about the nature of disruption in the jobs market should also be addressed.
 RAS will be deliberately designed as assistants rather than replacements for people, freeing professionals to spend time on creative and human-facing tasks.
 Skills development starts with supporting teachers in schools with STEM resources, the training of RAS technicians, engineers and scientists, development of business skills to create value that increases safety in disrupting markets, and up-skilling for those no longer doing the dull, dirty and dangerous tasks.

 Living laboratories in existing infrastructure can have a key role to play.
 Capability based demonstrations in realistic environments provide a sharp focus to aim developments from basic RAS scientific research into first prototype demonstrators.
 Thereafter the same living laboratories provide the playground where commercial prototypes are de-risked and certified though long hours of operation and modification in the spiral of requirements and technology development.